Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Our proposed pretokenizer: Peek2

 \subsection{Branch Decision}

-As stated before, the \( 7 \times 7 \) state space composed of the first two scalar categories decides the branch in only one look.
-So, we can list the corresponding branch in a \( 7 \times 7 \) table, and in practice, provide a static lookup array of function pointers.
+Because only one character can be snapped at a time, the second character's category instantly determines the logic path: it either triggers a \texttt{Snap} for the first character or acts as a continuation of the first character's segment.

+Based on PeekCategorize (Figure~\ref{alg:peekcategorize}), the two branch-deciding temporal steps now have \( 7 \times 7 \) input states.
+This makes it applicable for replacement with a one-time table lookup, as opposed to the original Unicode Scalar input space, which is prohibitively large (\( 1e5 ^ 2 \) level).
+This replacement is inspired by Hopcroft's DFA Minimization Algorithm \cite{partition-refinement}, which iteratively splits state partitions until no distinguishable states remain.
+Other temporal steps can be replaced by specific branch functions that trivially look for the next segment stop without any failover.

+We have already labelled branches in the original Regex implementation with unique integer indices, from Branch0 to Branch6.
+For each branch, we translate the first two match sets into the corresponding list of PeekCategorize-returned binary tuples of integers.
+Each character pair (tuple) is mapped to a specific rule ID (branch index) in Table~\ref{tab:branch_table}.
+To maintain the original Regex priority, cells are filled in order; once a high-priority rule (a smaller index) claims a cell, it cannot be overwritten by a later one.

-Then, we present our core algorithm by recursively peeking at the next two scalars and using this table to call the appropriate function to segregate and remove the next segment from the remaining string.
+The result in Table~\ref{tab:branch_table} maps identically to the previously discussed branch-fallback logic.
+Pretokenization is achieved in Figure~\ref{alg:pretokenize} by recursively peeking at the next two scalars and using this table to call the appropriate function to segregate and remove the next segment from the remaining string.

-The time complexity of this algorithm is strictly \( O(n) \), as it never looks back at the string or any arbitrary pattern.